 The Icahn School of Medicine at Mount Sinai complies with all ethical and legal requirements for the conduct and oversight of human research.
-Our Institutional Review Board (IRB) is responsible for assessing and approving all research at the Medical School that is to be conducted in human subjects.
-The Investigator Manual outlines the general roles and responsibilities of a researcher.
+Our Institutional Review Board (IRB), as one component of the Program of the Protection of Human Subjects (PPHS), is responsible for assessing and approving all research at the Medical School that is to be conducted in human subjects.
+The Investigator Manual under Research Personnel Information on their Guidance and Policies page outlines the general roles and responsibilities of a researcher.

 What types of studies qualify as human subjects research?

-Our Worksheet HRP-309: Human Research Determination can help you find out whether your research qualifies as human research and how it is regulated.
-It could belong under the Department of Health and Human Services or the Food and Drug Administration.
-You can find this algorithm on page 3 of the Investigator Manual.
+Our HRP-310-WORKSHEET-Human Research Determination on the PPHS Worksheets, Checklists, and SOPs page can help you find out whether your research qualifies as human research and how it is regulated.
+It could belong under the Department of Health and Human Services and/or the Food and Drug Administration definitions.

-If you believe your research project is exempt from IRB oversight, you can complete and submit HRP-216-FORM: Exempt Determination to the Program for the Protection of Human Subjects (PPHS) for evaluation.
-The second page of the form details the requirements for exemption.
+If you believe your research project is exempt from IRB oversight, submit an application to our electronic submission system.
 With your submission, include a copy of any surveys or data collection forms that you will use in conducting your research.
 PPHS makes the ultimate approval determination.

 Who is eligible to be a Principal Investigator (PI) for human subjects research?